6G-SANDBOX/6G-Library/ueransim/README.md

 # UERANSIM

 The **UERANSIM** 6G-Library component allows the experimenters to test and deploy their own Appliance of a 5G-SA UE and gNodeB.
+It can be used as a 5G User Equipment, a gNB, as both or as None.
+Depending on the chosen behaviour (with input values "one_ueransim_run_gnb" and "one_ueransim_run_ue" respectivelly), the following dependencies are aplied:
+- If one_ueransim_run_gnb == "YES", a previously deployed open5gs component needs to be selected at "one_ueransim_gnb_linked_open5gs"
+- If one_ueransim_run_gnb == "NO" and one_ueransim_run_ue == "YES", a previously deployed ueransim with run_gnb == "YES" needs to be selected at "one_ueransim_ue_linked_gnb"

 This component is based on an Ubuntu 22.04 minimal image with the latest UERANSIM binaries (v3.2.6): `nr-cli`, `nr-gnb`, `nr-ue` and `nroff`.